-Upon the review of a June 2011 Towers Watson study relating to director compensation, the Human Resources Committee recommended, and the Board of Directors approved, certain changes to Board compensation to take place at the beginning of Fiscal 2012.
-The adjustments, which were effective beginning September 2011, are intended to provide Non-Employee Directors with a competitive compensation package to continue to attract and retain well qualified Board members.
-Those adjustments provide for the following changes: annual retainer to increase from \$25,000 to \$30,000 (paid in monthly installments), Audit Committee Chairman receives an annual retainer increase from \$5,000 to \$10,000 (paid in monthly installments), the Chairmen of the other Board (regardless of the number of meetings attended in that day).
-Compensation for participation in Board or committee meetings telephonically remains at \$500.
+Employee directors receive no additional compensation beyond their base salaries for serving on the Board or its committees.
+Upon review of a June 2011 Towers Watson study relating to director compensation, the Human Resources Committee recommended, and the Board of Directors approved, certain changes to Board compensation which took place at the beginning of Fiscal 2012.
+The adjustments, which were effective beginning September 2011, were intended to provide Non-Employee Directors with a competitive compensation package to continue to attract and retain well qualified Board members.
+Those adjustments provided for the following changes: annual retainer increased from \$25,000 to \$30,000 (paid in monthly installments), Audit Committee Chairman received an annual retainer increase from \$5,000 to \$10,000 (paid in monthly installments), the Chairmen of the other Board committees received an annual retainer increase from \$4,000 to \$5,000 (paid in monthly installments), the Chairmen of the other Board committees received an annual retainer increase from \$5,000 in monthly installments), meeting fees increased from \$1,000 to \$1,200 per day (regardless of the number of meetings attended in that day).
+Compensation for participation in Board or committee meetings telephonically remained at \$500.
+No awards of restricted stock or stock options were made to Non-Employee Directors during Fiscal 2012.